Student Handbook

 The vehicle owner is responsible for all violations committed by a vehicle displaying the decal issued to the owner.
 If one loans their vehicle, its proper operation is the owner’s responsibility.
 Persons operating a vehicle on the Hendrix campus are held responsible for acquainting themselves with and obeying the traffic regulations of the College.
 Vehicles bearing the registration decal on the left rear bumper or window (rear fender of motorcycles) are entitled to use the roadways and parking areas on campus as specified in these Traffic and Parking Regulations.

-The lack of a parking space or the lack of knowledge of traffic and parking regulations is not a valid or justifiable excuse for violations of any parking regulations and will not be considered as a basis for appeal.
+The inability to locate a parking space or the lack of knowledge of traffic and parking regulations is not a valid or justifiable excuse for violations of any parking regulations and will not be considered as a basis for appeal.

 Parking

-Double Parking - Double parking is allowed for no more than 15 minutes when loading or unloading a vehicle in a residence hall parking lot.
+Double parking is allowed for no more than 15 minutes when loading or unloading a vehicle in a residence hall parking lot.
 Parking is not permitted in Couch Circle at any time.
-Double parked vehicles must not be parked in such a manner that they obstruct the flow of traffic.
+Double-parked vehicles must not be parked so that they obstruct the flow of traffic.

 Motor Vehicle Operation

 Vehicles operated on Hendrix College roadways and parking lots must be operated in a safe and courteous manner, not to exceed 10 miles per hour, and must yield to all pedestrians.
-Owners of vehicles observed by Public Safety being operated in an unsafe manner will be referred to the Dean of Students Office for disciplinary action.
+Owners of vehicles observed by Public Safety being operated unsafely will be referred to the Dean of Students Office for disciplinary action.
 If it is a Staff or Faculty member, the Director of Public Safety will contact the appropriate Department Head or Supervisor.

 Registration Revocation